 After being accepted, the Admissions Office will send you the Certification of Financial Support form for the I-20 document.
 Filling out and returning these forms to the STM Admissions Office will start the process of obtaining an F-1 visa to study in the United States.
 Students must meet the financial and English language requirements.
 International students, who are also Diocesan priests, must obtain priestly faculties to serve as priest in the Boston Archdiocese.
 The student’s Bishop or Major Superior must write to the Archbishop of Boston, requesting housing and faculties to function as a priest in the area.
 A copy of this letter should be sent to STM.
 Boston College can only issue an I-20, after such faculties have been secured.

-Our GRE code is 2508.
+If you would still like to submit scores, our GRE code is 2508.
 You can register for the GRE here: www.gre.org.

 The United States Government requires all international students to prove that they have the financial means to support themselves while studying in the United States.
 If you are a member of the clergy or a religious, you need to document by either a bank statement or letter of support from your bishop or congregation that you have funds to live and study in the U.S. The U.S. Embassy will not issue you a visa if you do not have the necessary funds.
 Any tuition costs not covered by STM scholarship funds must be documented.